qmlab/ethos-monitor/README.md

 ## Overview

-This is a python program used to monitor the ethos rigs status.
-You need to schedule it using task scheduler in Windows or crontab in Linux.
-Only the **monitor** step needs to be scheduled.
+This is a python program used to monitor and autoreboot the mining rigs running EthOS.
+You need to schedule it using task scheduler in Windows, crontab in Linux, or automator task in Mac OS X. If you want to schedule it, only the **monitor** step needs to execute in each run.

 ## What does it do?